GerganaT/GerganaT/README.md

 - 👋 Hi, I’m Gergana
 - 👀 I’m interested in switching careers to Android development
-- 🌱 I’m currently learning data structures and algorithms
+- 🌱 I’m currently learning anything new on Android 😁
 - 💞️ I’m looking to collaborate on interesting projects.
 Internships or an actual dev job 🙂
 - 📫 Drop me a mail if interested 💫